Steps for the Experienced-Track Diploma

 - Apply for Diploma Candidacy.
 You will pay $350 with your application which includes $150 for administration and coaching on the preparation of and review of the portfolio.
 If the application is rejected, $150 is non-refundable. $200 may be transferred to payment for a Regular Diploma application, but will not be refunded.

-- You may apply for diplomas in more than one diploma specialty with the same application if you meet the requirements for each.
-An additional fee of $150 will be charged for the review of additional diploma portfolios.
+- You may apply for a second diploma in another diploma specialty with the same application if you meet the requirements for each.
+An additional fee of $150 will be charged for the review of your additional diploma portfolio.
 This fee is nonrefundable.

 - Present your portfolio in a very straightforward manner, using the guidelines provided by the Diploma Program Committee and their assigned Reviewer.
 If the portfolio is not in the form requested, the Reviewer may, at their discretion, continue working with you to complete your portfolio rather than having it rejected or sent to the regular program process.
 If given this option, you will pay an additional retainer for the assistance of the Reviewer or a Field Advisor before continuing with the Experienced Track.